MiniCube11/screen-recorder/README.md

 - Record your screen with a few commands
 - Capture the entire screen or a portion of the screen
+- Preview the recording area in a popup window
+- Choose the frames to include in the recording
 - Export the recording to different formats (gif, avi)
-- Preview the recording area in a popup window

 ## Installation